daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 }
 ```

 I think you will agree that JSX is far more readable than plain JavaScript.
 Furthermore, [Babel](http://babeljs.io/) has a built-in support for JSX, so we don't need to do anything extra.
-If you have ever worked with AngularJS directives then you will appreciate working with self-contained components, instead of having two different files: *directive.js* (logic) and *template.html* (presentation).
+If you have ever worked with AngularJS directives then you will appreciate working with React components, so instead of having two different files — *directive.js* (logic) and *template.html* (presentation), you have a single file containing both logic and presentation.

 The [`componentDidMount`](https://facebook.github.io/react/docs/component-specs.html#mounting-componentdidmount) method in React is the closest thing to [`$(document).ready`](https://learn.jquery.com/using-jquery-core/document-ready/) in jQuery.
-This method runs once, only on the client (not on the server) immediately after initial rendering of the component.
-This is where you would initialize third-party libraries and jQuery plugins, or connect to Socket.IO.
+This method runs once ([only on the client](https://facebook.github.io/react/docs/component-specs.html#mounting-componentdidmount)) immediately after initial rendering of the component.
+This is where you would typically initialize third-party libraries and jQuery plugins, or connect to Socket.IO.

 You will be using [Ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) in the [`render`](https://facebook.github.io/react/docs/component-specs.html#render) method quite a lot: hiding an element when data is empty, conditionally using CSS classes depending on some value, hiding or showing certain elements based on the component's state and etc.

+Consider the following example that conditionally sets the CSS class to <span style='color: #FF4136'>text-danger</span> or <span style='color: #2ECC40'>text-success</span> based on the props value.

 ```js
 render() {